[Oracle DataBase Server 12.1 Installation on Oracle Linux 6.7]: Configuring Display Manager

-192.168.1.11 - ip address of server
+192.168.1.11 - ip address of the server

-If you install Oracle from Windows machine
+If installing from a Windows machine

-Install XMing and additional fonts:
+Install XMing and additional fonts. :

 http://sourceforge.net/projects/xming/